 The person at the center of this case

-Justice for United States Government / National Security — the trail went cold in 2022, but the truth hasn't.
+Justice for United States (victim of conspiracy and export control violations) — the trail went cold in 2022, but the truth hasn't.

 Start here

-Where is Boris Yakovlevich Livshits currently located given his ties to Russia, Estonia, Finland, Kazakhstan, Germany, Latvia, Lithuania, and the United States?
+What is Livshits' current location and which of his ties to Russia, Estonia, Finland, Kazakhstan, Germany, Latvia, Lithuania, or the U.S. is he using for concealment?

-Boris Yakovlevich Livshits is wanted for his role in the Russian-backed Serniya/Sertal procurement network, which allegedly smuggled advanced military and dual-use technologies from U.S. manufacturers to Russian government entities between 2017 and 2022.
-The conspiracy involved the illegal export of sensitive equipment for quantum computing, hypersonic missiles, and nuclear weapons development, as well as military-grade ammunition.
-Livshits remains at large with suspected ties across Russia, Eastern Europe, and the United States, making his apprehension critical to disrupting ongoing technology smuggling operations.
+Boris Yakovlevich Livshits is wanted for his role in the Russian-backed Serniya/Sertal procurement network, which allegedly smuggled advanced military and dual-use technologies from U.S. manufacturers to Russian government agencies between 2017 and 2022.
+The network supplied sensitive equipment for quantum computing, hypersonic missiles, and nuclear weapons development to entities including the Russian Ministry of Defense, FSB, and SVR.
+Livshits remains at large with ties across Russia, Eastern Europe, and the United States, making him a significant counterintelligence target.

 Try asking